Chronologies are useful frameworks to structure communication when TIME is the most important variable.

 For example, a timeline is a graphical framework that can illustrate important time-based information.

-Therefore, although chronologies can be useful in specific contexts, chronological frameworks are typically not the most effective frameworks to use in most scientific communication.
+In summary, although chronologies can be useful in specific contexts, chronological frameworks are typically NOT the most effective frameworks to use in most scientific communication.